UniPlanTeam/uniplanteam.github.io/_podcast/3-balancing-life.md

 length: "64966473" #filesize in byte
 explicit: "no" #other option is no
 block: "no" #means is shown in itunes
-featured_image: /assets/images/podcast-cover@0.5x.png
+featured_image: /assets/images/balancing-life/feature.jpg
-featured_image_alt: "The Study Space Podcast cover"
+featured_image_alt: "A silhouette photo of man balancing on a rock"
 slug: "3"
 ---